Office of Contextual Education

 Clinical Pastoral Education

-The purpose of the 12-month internship in the parish setting is to facilitate vocational skills development and assist in personal and pastoral formation.
-Supervising pastors work with students in various areas of pastoral ministry and reflect with them about their learning and growth in regular supervisory sessions.
+Candidates for ELCA ordination are required to complete a 12 month, full-time internship in a congregation or a combination agency-congregation site, under the supervision of an experienced pastor.
+The purpose of internship is to facilitate the development of vocational skills and pastoral formation.
+Supervising pastors work with students in the various areas of pastoral ministry and reflect with them about their learning and growth in regular supervisory sessions.